LiuXxQAQ/dst-server-scripts/README.md

-# 饥荒联机版专用服务器脚本
+# Don't Starve Together Dedicated Server Scripts

 [English](README.md) | [中文](docs/README-zh.md)

-# Don't Starve Together Dedicated Server Scripts

 This project provides a set of shell scripts to automate the installation, configuration, management, and updating of a Don't Starve Together (DST) dedicated server on Linux.